-17. Defendants Heli Biotech LLC, Eagle Rock Herbal Collective LLC, Genius Products LLC, Full Circle Labs LLC, Nature's Holiday LLC, Variant Hemp Solutions LLC, Genius Delivery LLC, Planck Properties LLC, Aristotle Equipment LLC, and Genius Sales LLC, are all California limited liability companies with their principal places of business in California.
+17. Defendants Heli Biotech LLC, Genius Products LLC, Full Circle Labs LLC, Nature's Holiday LLC, Genius Delivery LLC, Planck Properties LLC, and Genius Sales LLC, are all California limited liability companies with their principal places of business in California.
+Genius Fund I, Inc., a Delaware corporation with its principal place of business in Los Angeles, California, is the sole member of each of the following: Heli Biotech LLC, Genius Products LLC, Full Circle Labs LLC, Nature's Holiday LLC, Genius Delivery LLC, Planck Properties LLC, and Genius Sales LLC.
 Each of these Defendants ignored all corporate formalities and had no corporate governance policies in place; they commingled funds and assets with each other and with all other corporate defendants named in this lawsuit; they concealed and misrepresented the true and equitable owners of the company; they lacked any true independent authority to make business decisions impacting the company; and they existed simply as a mechanism through which the true and equitable owners of the company could avoid any type of civil liability for their conduct.
-Each of these Defendants were and are the alter ego of all other defendants named in this lawsuit.
-Each of these Defendants also formed a conspiracy with all other defendants named in this lawsuit, and all wrongful acts performed as alleged in this complaint were done in furtherance of the common design of that conspiracy.
+Each of these